-Frank R. Adams is a partner in the Capital Markets practice and is resident in the Firm’s New York office.
+Frank Adams is a partner in Weil's Capital Markets practice and is based in New York.
 He has wide-ranging experience in acquisition and leveraged finance transactions and high yield debt, cross-border and other complex securities offerings.
 He also represents issuers and investment banks in structuring and executing innovative liability management transactions.
 He regularly represents U.S. public companies in corporate governance and other board level matters, securities law compliance and disclosure matters.

 Frank's transactional experience includes: